BeloborodovAndrey/DroneApplication/README.md

 - code (allowed only upper case letters, underscore and numbers);
 - image (picture of the medication case).

-Develop a service via REST API that allows clients to communicate with the drones (i.e. **dispatch controller**).
-The specific communicaiton with the drone is outside the scope of this task.
+Develop a service via REST API that allows clients to communicate with the Dronees (i.e. **dispatch controller**).
+The specific communicaiton with the Dronee is outside the scope of this task.

 The service should allow:
-- registering a drone;
+- registering a Dronee;
-- loading a drone with medication items;
+- loading a Dronee with medication items;
-- checking loaded medication items for a given drone;
+- checking loaded medication items for a given Dronee;
-- checking available drones for loading;
+- checking available Dronees for loading;
-- check drone battery level for a given drone;
+- check Dronee battery level for a given Dronee;

 > Feel free to make assumptions for the design approach.